LATEST UPDATE: Oct 20, 2025, USCIS Implementation Plan for $100k H-1B Fee Released

-On September 19, 2025, President Donald Trump signed a proclamation titled “Restriction on Entry of Certain Nonimmigrant Workers”, proposing significant change to the H-1B visa program: employers sponsoring new H-1B visa petitions for workers outside the U.S. will now be required to include a $100,000 supplemental fee.
+On September 19, 2025, President Donald Trump signed a proclamation titled “Restriction on Entry of Certain Nonimmigrant Workers”, proposing significant change to the H-1B visa program: employers sponsoring a new H-1B visa petition for a worker outside the U.S. will now be required to pay a $100,000 supplemental fee before filing the petition.

 Below is a breakdown of the key elements, expected impacts, clarifications, and potential risks and challenges.